 My process only has 25 mm Ingold ports – how I do use a 38 mm probe?

 The IRmadillo was designed first for robustness and reliability, which means it currently has a probe slightly larger in diameter than smaller scale processes are used to.
-It does currently require a port larger than 38 mm in diameter, and Keit can work with you to facilitate sealing onto the probe and recommend solutions.
+The IRmadillo has a range of options, including: 40 mm Ingold port, sanitary fitting port or flanged fitting option enabling the instrument to be installed directly into larger vessels and pipework.

 There are also options using recirculation loops and flow cells, so just because the probe is larger than the ports on your process that does not mean you cannot benefit from the IRmadillo!